vlantonakos/ps-info-template/README.md

 - Basic knowledge of HTML, CSS, and JavaScript

-** [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer): Go to the Extensions view by clicking on the Extensions icon in the Sidebar or pressing Ctrl+Shift+X. Search for "Live Server" and install the extension by Ritwick Dey (OR search with id = ritwickdey.LiveServer).
+** [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer): Go to the Extensions view by clicking on the Extensions icon in the Sidebar or pressing Ctrl+Shift+X. Search for "Live Server" and install the extension by Ritwick Dey (OR search with id = ritwickdey.LiveServer). [live server img](image.png)

 ## Setup Instructions